 Krema Coffee is at the top of Tunsgate in Guildford, the newly pedestrianised street that leads south from the impressive arch on the High Street.
-This is actually the second Krema Coffee, which opened in 2018: ironically, the original, a much smaller location in Farnham, has yet to reopen.
+This is actually the second Krema Coffee, which opened in 2018: sadly, the original, a much smaller location in Farnham, did not reopen and has now permanently closed.

 Superficially, Krema looks similar to its pre-COVID days, although the outside tables that used to the line the window have gone.
 However, a quick glance inside shows a very different picture, with a line of tables set just back from the window forming an effective barrier.
 The large counter is still on the right-hand side, starting about a third of the way back from the windows.
 However, all the other tables have gone, while you can no longer access the basement space at the back.
 Like Canopy Coffee, Krema is now takeaway only.

 As soon as you step inside, the line of tables, plus multiple signs, direct you to the right, leading you along the window at the front of Krema.
 At the far end, another table guides you around to your left and leads you back along the front of the counter.
 Along the way, you pass various tempting goodies: the fridge with the cold drinks, a box of crisps, the chiller cabinet with Dylan’s Ice Cream and finally, the cake display, packed with goodies from old friends Cakesmiths, plus retail bags of Horsham Coffee (the Workhorse blend, which is on espresso, plus Horsham Coffee’s full range of single-origins, which the staff can grind for you if required).